afshinator/OdinRailsStudyGroup/week3-transcript.md

 ##### *Newest [RSpec syntax](https://relishapp.com/rspec/rspec-rails/docs): *

 #### Use ['expect' over 'should'](https://www.relishapp.com/rspec/rspec-expectations/docs/syntax-configuration)
-- A lot of blogs posts and resources are using the older 'should' syntax.
+- A lot of blog posts and resources are using the older 'should' syntax.
 For example the above is from Test-First Ruby; here it is re-written:

 ```
 describe "temperature conversion functions" do